Why humidification of fresh produce?

 (no warming up) and produces no noise.

-huge installation (compressor, highpressure pump).
+huge installations (compressor, high pressure pump).
 The nozzles are noisy.
 Water particles are bigger causing dripping

 and wet products.